 An expert on the federal government’s civilian health programs, his first assignment was to create and build a health informatics practice for a small systems integrator.
 As an independent consultant he created and implemented market entry strategies for most of the large federal systems integrators seeking to enter the civilian health sector.
 He went on to lead HHS business development for SRA, Pearson (now GDIT), UnitedHealth Group, and CSC.
 As chair of “An Evening for Hope” to benefit The Children’s Inn at NIH, he led the committee that raised a record $900,000 donation in 2016, and is the chair of the 2017 gala.

-Mr. Pantezzi is a regular committee chair, moderator, speaker, and panelist at industry and government events.
+Pantezzi is a regular committee chair, moderator, speaker, and panelist at industry and government events.
 He is a graduate of Skidmore College.

-Immediately prior to this position, Tarun served as the Assistant to the Chief Operating Officer of the Information Assurance Directorate at the National Security Agency.
+Prior to this position, Renee Tarun served as the Assistant to the Chief Operating Officer of the Information Assurance Directorate at the National Security Agency.
 Her focus areas include strategy, planning, integration, and relationship management, in cybersecurity and related disciplines.
 She has served as a Cyber Strategist in a joint Defense Department-Homeland Security Department organization for orchestrating coordinated joint efforts in operational planning, policy and strategic development, and identification of gaps and solutions for cyber issues.
 She also served as the Protect Data and Networks and Operational Resiliency Portfolio Lead for the Deputy Assistant Secretary of Defense for Information and Identity Assurance.
 Throughout her career she has worked as a computer scientist, information technologist, and a variety of policy, program management, and resource jobs.

 Advanced Analytics and Agile IT (AIT) Division, Noblis